About MeRO

 Samrat and patients at NHEDF saying 'Namaste'

-MeRO’s history: Medical Rehabilitation Organisation (MeRO) is a not-for-profit organisation founded by the most wonderful biomedical engineer in the whole wide world called Samrat.
-Before the 2015 earthquake, MeRO was called Nepal Healthcare Equipment Development Foundation (NHEDF) and used to be a not-for-profit organisation recycling broken biomedical equipment and returning it to hospitals and individuals in working order (hence the name).
+MeRO’s HISTORY MeRO was founded by the most wonderful biomedical engineer in the whole wide world called Samrat.
+Before the 2015 earthquake, MeRO was called Nepal Healthcare Equipment Development Foundation (NHEDF).

-After the earthquake its primary focus changed to what it does now, but as the years went by, and the work showed no signs of dissipating, the organisation changed its name. and in January 2021, NHEDF became Medical Rehabilitation Organisation or MeRO for short.
+MeRO used to be a non-profit organisation recycling broken biomedical equipment and returning it to hospitals and individuals in working order (hence the name).
+After the earthquake, its primary focus changed to what it does now, but as the months and then the years went by, and their work showed no signs of dissipating, the organisation changed its name. and in January 2021, NHEDF became Medical Rehabilitation Organisation or MeRO for short.

-Two men with leg bracesWhen the earthquake happened, MeRO’s premises evolved quickly into a medical shelter established for people being discharged from hospital way too early to make room for more.
+Two men with leg braces When the earthquake happened, MeRO’s premises quickly evolved into a medical shelter established for people being discharged from hospital way too early to make room for more.
 It was staffed by volunteer medical staff.
 Samrat thought the Shelter, as it came to be known, would only be needed for 3 months or so, but over successive weeks, months and then years, patients simply kept coming.
 Initially people came with earthquake related injuries and then with trauma from other causes and then they began to accept people who were simply sick with a life-changing illness.
-To this day, MeRO still treats some people with earthquake-related injuries as many have injuries require ongoing medical treatment.

 HOW DOES ROADS TO REHAB NEPAL SUPPORT MeRO?

-We support MeRO’s work in many ways.
+We support MeRO’s work in many ways:

 • Our Nurse and Physiotherapist Sponsorship Programs pays the wages of their four nurses and physiotherapist.